New MemberPTBO roles and duties

 The front door has a code security, access to clubhouse lobby and changing rooms requires entry by the code.Please do not prop it open and leave it unattended.

-It is also opened for social functions such as quiz evenings, guest speakers etc and during open meetings and for after evening racing and social events.
-Further details will be available in the year book, on the web site and the regular member newsletters.
+The bar is also openfor social functions such as quiz evenings, suppers, BBQs and guest speakers and during open meetings and other championships.
+Further details will be available on the web site, Facebook and the weekly member newsletters.

 The Lounge / Bar / Galley areas Would Members please observe the club rules that: